digital-asset/daml/docs/source/deploy/ledger-topologies.rst

 In general, the participant nodes do not necessarily even need to know each other.
 However, they have to be known to and accepted by the committer nodes.
 The committer nodes are jointly trusted with ensuring the ledger's integrity.
-To distribute the trust, the committers nodes must implement a Byzantine fault tolerant replication mechanism.
+To distribute the trust, the committer nodes must implement a Byzantine fault tolerant replication mechanism.
 For example, the mechanism can ensure that the system preserves integrity even if up to a third of the committer nodes (e.g., 2 out of 7) misbehave in arbitrary ways.
 The resulting topology is visualized below.